mukarramkhalid/WeChall/README.md

 **Challenge - 2**
     - Blinded by the Lighter.
 **Requirements**
-    - Python 3.4.x or Higher, Requests
+    - Python 3.4.x or Higher, Requests Module
 **Tested on**
     - Windows 10 / Ubuntu 14.04
 **Blog Post**